 After 30 minutes, I stabbed another finger for blood, and 90 minutes later, I went for a third finger.
 Done!

 Take the genetic results.
-It turns out I have two high-risk variants of the FTO gene, which are more common in people who are overweight or obese.
-(I’m neither.)
+It turns out I have two high-risk variants of the FTO gene, which are more common in people who are overweight or have obesity.
+(I’m considered “normal weight.”)
 Be “mindful of your genes,” instructed Habit, without telling me how.

 I don’t have the gene variants that make people lactose intolerant or sensitive to caffeine, reported Habit.
 I didn’t need a genetic test to tell me that.